baktragh/a8_tape_loaders_and_utils/cs_turbo2000_backup_td/readme.md

-# Backup T/D
+# BACKUP T/D

 ## About

-Backup T/D is a Turbo 2000 tape preservation toolkit for 8-bit Atari computers.
+BACKUP T/D is a Turbo 2000 tape preservation toolkit for 8-bit Atari computers.

+### How BACKUP T/D Works

+For tape preservation, the toolkit allows you to use the most efficient means:
+1. Your data recorder with Turbo 2000 upgrade to read and record tapes.
+There is no better device than the data recorder.
+2. Floppy disk drive replacement/emulator to store the preserved data
+3. Computer emulator to extract the preserved data for further processing
+4. Extended memory of your Atari computer to allow 64 KB buffer for data

 ## Components
 The toolkit consists of two components:

-1. Backup T/D utility disk
+1. BACKUP T/D utility disk
-2. Backup T/D extractor
+2. BACKUP T/D extractor

-## Backup T/D Utility Disk
+## BACKUP T/D Utility Disk

 ### Overview

-The utility disk is a special, large bootable disk without a filesystem.
+The utility disk is a special, large bootable disk without a file system.
 The disk provides the following functions:

 1. List files present on the utility disk.